quixoftic/Sxcrape/README.md

 Schedule website](http://schedule.sxsw.com/) and creates, for each event, a file containing the JSON representation of the event details -- artist name, venue, showtime, etc.

-* `sxred`, which imports event pages as JSON into a Redis database.
+* `sxred`, which imports event pages as JSON into a Redis database, and exports the entire database as one large JSON object

-A simple REST service for serving the JSON representation to HTTP clients will be forthcoming.

 ## Caveats